"I couldn't find it in the market, so I made it myself." Helena Mattila, founder of Everyday Design

 6.1.
 The customer is allowed to return unused goods within 14 days from receiving them, excluding the receiving day.
 The product and its package have to be in the same condition than it was when the customer received.

-6.2.
-The customer has to advise Everyday Design BEFORE returning by e-mail, firstname.lastname@example.org to get the further instructions.
+6.3.
+The customer is asked to contact Everyday Design before returning by e-mail, info(a)everydaydesign.fi.
 When Everyday Design has received the product, the price of the product (excluding the postage) will be returned promptly.

 7. Transport damages